esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 💡 Marcy suggested to look at this video: [Engaging in Disability as a Creative Practice](https://vimeo.com/345622392) (Seems like I have to log in to Vimeo to watch it, so I think I found a similar one on youtube: [Engaging in Disability as a Creative Practice | Liz Jackson | Bend Design 2019](https://www.youtube.com/watch?v=-DK4SBCUXXU&ab_channel=Scalehouse))

+#### “Is Our Website WCAG Compliant?”

+There is not really a yes or no answer to this question.
+You can always strive for to meet WCAG and do more.

+> Being “compliant” (also called “conforming”) is a hard thing to answer!
+The people asking are typically looking for a quick  _yes/no_  response.
+> Not to make you feel overwhelmed, but there's always more you can do.
+“We aim to meet WCAG” with an open dialogue for user feedback, and a legitimate and timely process to handle issues is likely more realistic.

 ## Useful resources